-With increasing numbers of the baby boomers reaching retirement age, there is one skilled services sector that is sure to flourish – home health care.
+The numbers of the baby boomers reaching retirement age keep growing.
+And there is one skilled services sector that is sure to flourish – home health care.

 Indeed, home health care services, classified under SIC code 8082, have been experiencing rapid growth recently.
-There are excellent opportunities for differentiation since a business can specialize in providing services to a targeted demographic.
+As a result, there are excellent opportunities for differentiation since a business can specialize in providing services to a targeted demographic.

-With excellent earnings upside, low capital asset investment requirements, and net profit margins that can exceed 20% of revenue, mid-market home healthcare businesses are in high demand.
-Smaller companies need to focus on growth to reach the critical mass and establish themselves as the dominant presence in their market.
+Home health care businesses enjoy excellent earnings upside, low capital asset investment requirements, and net profit margins that can exceed 20% of revenue.
+So mid-market home healthcare businesses are in high demand.
+Importantly, smaller companies need to focus on growth to reach the critical mass.
+And this helps them establish themselves as the dominant presence in their market.

 Risk factors that affect business value

-While the industry prospects are good, there are some challenges that impact what a home health care business is worth:
+The industry prospects are good.
+But there are some challenges that impact what a home health care business is worth:

 - Intensity of competition from new market entrants.